 Friday has arrived in all it’s glory and once again my mind turns to comic book related collectibles.
 For this week’s Fabulous Find, I’ve brought to light, for your edification and delight, the 1967 Marx Marvel Scooters.
 Right up front let me state that I do not, I repeat, I do not, actually own one of these wonderful toys.
 I recently found one on eBay but the asking price was for $4,799.00!
 Just a little too rich for my wallet, but the seller would consider a best offer!
 I wonder if he’d take $200.00?
 Somehow, I doubt it.

 So what is this collectible toy?
 Well, that’s what I’m hear to tell you.
 In 1967, the Marx Toy Company teamed up with Marvel Comics and produced three different plastic scooter toys featuring Marvel Super-Heroes.
 As you might guess Spider-Man was one of the featured heroes.
-Here is that toy and the box it come in.
+Unfortunately, I don’t have a photo of this one!

-As you can see the toy itself was made of plastic and came with a “friction drive”.
+The toy itself was made of plastic and came with a “friction drive”.
 In other words, you could pull back on the toy and let it go and it would go forward under it’s own power.
-Not sure why Marx decided to use the color pink, for the cycle.
-I wonder if this was re-used from a Barbie doll or some other girl’s doll toy?
-But, in defense of the color pink, it does show off the Spider-Man figure very well.
-You’ll also note that there is no Spider emblem on the Spider-Man figure.

-The next figure was Captain America.
-Here is a picture of that toy and also the box he came in (thanks to Stefan Bilo and his excellent website www.toys-art.com:
+The next figure in the lineup was Captain America.
+Here is a picture of that toy and also the box he came in (thanks to Stefan Bilo and his excellent website www.toys-art.com):

 Captain America has the white star on his chest, but is missing the red and white circle stripes on his shield.
 No this was not a toy variant, but simply a failure of Marx to spend the time and money to paint the stripes on the shield.
 As you can see Cap got a yellow scooter.
 It also shows off his figure quite well.